mkubiophysics/B-LacFamPred/README.md

 β-lactams are a broad class of antimicrobial agents with a high degree of safety profile.
 These two factors made them the most widely used class of antimicrobial agents in clinical, agricultural, and veterinary setups.
 The widespread use of β-lactams has induced extensive spread of β-Lactamases (BLs) that degrade β-lactam antibiotics.
 Further, the development of newer generations of β-lactams led to the evolution of a highly diverse group of BLs.
 On the basis of amino acid sequence homology, BLs are categorized through classes A to D in the Ambler system.
 The Bush–Jacoby system groups BLs through 1 to 4 on the basis of substrate hydrolysis and inhibitor profile.
 Traditional methods of determining the hydrolytic profile of BLs and their classification is time-consuming, hence we developed a Hidden Markov Models (HMM) based in-silico method, named as β-LacFamPred, for prediction and annotation of Ambler’s class, subclass, and 95 families of BLs.

 # Dependencies

+The following dependencies are for use of the β-lacFamPred workflow scripts.
+If you wish to use your own workflow, then copy the HMM files in β-lacFamPred to the desired location on your server/computer for use with your installation of HMMER.

 ***********How to use it? **************

 ######Files description#####